 You can start your own import/export business with little upfront cost.
 At a minimum, you’ll need a phone and reliable Internet connection.
-You may also want to invest in business cards and a website.
+You may also want to invest in business cards, a website and a fax machine.
 It’s helpful to hire somebody to take care of branding, including creating a unique business logo.

 Narrowing your market focus and target customer

 Once you’ve decided on the type of machinery and equipment import/export business you want to run, and you’ve figured out the startup costs, it’s time to narrow your market focus.
-By finding your niche, you can concentrate on a market you can serve best.
+By niching down, you can concentrate on a market you can serve best.